redpesk-core/afb-libafb/README.md

 # Core library of Application Framework Binder

-This project provides the library for building microservice architecture binder like
+This project provides the library for building microservice architecture.
+This library is at the core of the AFB-binder.

 This project is available here <https://github.com/redpesk-core/afb-libafb>.